MouseDining vs MouseWatcher vs Stakeout: An Honest 2026 Comparison

 If you want a mobile app with a free tier and push notification is enough for your trip, Stakeout is worth trying before you spend anything.

 If you've used MouseDining before and it caught what you needed, it's a known quantity.
-The main gaps across all three are the same: Enchanting Extras coverage is inconsistent or unverified, none of them publish how often they check availability, and SMS access varies.
+The main comparison gaps across all three are the same: Enchanting Extras coverage is inconsistent or not always itemized, none of them publish directly comparable check cadence, and SMS access varies by plan.

 One other option worth knowing about: SpotSitter is newer.
-It checks every 18 seconds, includes SMS on all paid plans, and monitors Enchanting Extras — Savi's Workshop, Bibbidi Bobbidi Boutique, Droid Depot, and La Cava Experience — in addition to dining.
+It is built for configured checks by plan, paid-tier SMS after carrier approval, and Enchanting Extras support (Savi's Workshop, Bibbidi Bobbidi Boutique, Droid Depot, and La Cava Experience) in addition to dining.
 There's a free tier with one watch and no credit card required.
 Get your first watch free.

 Related guides: